The Joy of Killing: Plot

 Spencer's ex-wife Becca (Amanda Brooks) is preparing to leave her house with their son, Nicky (London Thatcher).
 Suddenly, a masked man knocks her unconscious and ties her up in the garage, before taking a screaming Nicky as a hostage.
 Becca later arrives at the station to report the incident, devastating Spencer (Patrick Dempsey).

 For his actions, Harry (Christian Slater) is assigned to work with LaGuerta (Christina Milian) on a murder case.
 At the scene, Dexter (Patrick Gibson) suggests that the murder is related to other previous murders, despite the fact that the victims were all killed in different ways.
 He concludes that the killer is trying to find his preferred method, but LaGuerta dismisses the theory.
 Dexter begins pursuing Levi Reed (Jeff Daniel Phillips) and ponders over the idea that, as this would be his third victim, he would now be considered a serial killer.
 He accompanies Debra (Molly Brown) on a double date with Sofia (Raquel Justice) and Gio (Isaac Gonzalez Rossi), using the opportunity to stalk Reed.
 During this, Sofia surprises Dexter by performing oral sex on him in the bathroom.

 In flashbacks, Harry tells Laura (Brittany Allen) that she needs to arrange a meeting with Hector Estrada, which should finally close the case and release her from her job.
 Laura goes to the shipyard to meet Estrada, but is disturbed upon seeing Santos Jimenez (Randy Gonzalez) cut off a man's finger for stealing some of their money, and she is warned to stay loyal.
 Laura wants to leave the assignment, but Harry asks her to stay.
 He leaves her in the motel when he gets word that Doris (Jasper Lewis) has given birth to their child, Debra.
 Doris reveals she knows about the affair, and asks Harry to end it for the sake of their family.

 After the double date, Dexter follows Reed to a nightclub only to run into Officer Clark Sanders (Aaron Jennings), a Miami Metro colleague.
 Dexter quickly leaves and subdues Reed in an alley.
 He takes him to his killing table, contemplating the fact that he is about to become a serial killer.
 Reed proudly admits his crimes, explaining that he enjoyed seeing his victims suffer.
 He also explains that despite what Dexter tells himself, they are not so different.
 Dexter maintains he does not kill innocent people before killing Reed.
 Spencer assembles a team to help find Nicky, although many question if his presence could ruin the investigation.
-As Harry comforts Spencer, Dexter drives to the swamp to dispose Reed's body.
-However, he is stopped by the police, as they are currently investing a crime scene; the severed arm of one of Dexter's victims has been found.
+As Harry comforts Spencer, Dexter drives to the swamp to dispose of Reed's body.
+However, he is stopped by the police, as they are currently investigating a crime scene; the severed arm of one of Dexter's victims has been found.